ansys/pymechanical/doc/source/index.rst

 Remote session
 ^^^^^^^^^^^^^^
 PyMechanical's Remote Session is based on `gRPC <https://grpc.io/>`_.
-The Mechanical application runs as a server, ready to respond to any client(s).
+The Mechanical application runs as a server, ready to respond to any clients.

 PyMechanical provides a client to connect to a Mechanical server and make API calls onto that server.